ConstructStudios/ConstructFactions/README.md

-Factions is an open-sourced factions plugin for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).
+ConstructFactions is an open-sourced factions plugin for [PocketMine-MP](https://github.com/pmmp/PocketMine-MP).

 ## Disclaimer
 Factions is currently in beta.
 While we have tested quite thoroughly, there may exist some bugs.
 Please report any issue on GitHub.